Vibe coding leaves me with a very sour taste

 variable declared in this scope is not released (memory leak)

+Plenty of memory leaks.
 Ouch.
 That made the next comment have more “bite” to it.
-I started thinking that releasing this had been a bad idea; positively negligent on my part.
+I started thinking that releasing this had been a bad idea, a negligent action.

 It didn’t actually work

 What is the definition of “a working project”?
-I don’t know what is meant by that.
+I cannot know what the poster meant by that.
 It’s obviously working, i.e. from within Elixir I get the map I want, with the data I intended to get.

 But clearly, it didn’t actually work, when you consider that the generated C code does more than I wanted it to: memory leaks.